ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Source/Destination IP Address and Port

 A plain IP address or a CIDR (Classless Inter-Domain Routing) can be used as a source/destination IP address, for example, when simulating path lookup from a host to a network.
+Note that the global attribute filter is applied to suggestions for source and destination IP addresses, as well as hostnames when the User-Defined First Hop Algorithm is used.

 By default, the `ICMP` protocol and the `Echo request` option are chosen for path lookup.